pdouglas21/BuildersBiome/README.md

 3. Navigate to `http://localhost:8080/hello?name=Bob`.
 You should see "Hello, Bob!".
    You can change Bob in the url to a different name, and it should change the displayed message.

+You now have the website up and running on your local computer.
+That's great because you can now develop features, make changes, and easily test them out, but the site is only visible on your computer.
+The next step is to deploy your website to the internet so everyone else can see it too.

 # Deploying Your App to Heroku

-The very first thing we will do is to deploy our website.
+The very first task we will do after getting set up is to deploy our website.
 This means anyone will be able to access the website from their computer just like they can access https://www.wikipedia.org.
 We're going deploy first so that we can follow an agile methodology.That means we start with a working product, and then we add features as we go.
 Our product is always in a "complete" state, because we'll always have a working website.